Phone: (336) 758-6176

 Office: M302B Scales Fine Arts Center

 Elizabeth’s research addresses concepts of space, time, cultural representation, and pedagogy within transnational Balinese gamelan communities and in film and television music.
 For these projects, she has conducted field research in Bali and across the United States.
-Her work has been published in Buffy, Ballads, and Bad Guys Who Sing: Music in the Worlds of Joss Whedon (Scarecrow Press, 2010) and Norient Online Journal (2013), and she has an article on Balinese gamelan edutourism forthcoming in MUSICultures (2016).
+Her work has been published in Buffy, Ballads, and Bad Guys Who Sing: Music in the Worlds of Joss Whedon (Scarecrow Press, 2010) and Norient Online Journal (2013), and has forthcoming articles in MUSICultures, The Journal of Fandom Studies, and Smithsonian Online.
 She has also contributed to The Grove Dictionary of American Music, 2nd ed. and Music Around the World: A Global Encyclopedia (ABC-Clio).
 Her current book project focuses on gamelan and the historiography of American ethnomusicology.

 At Wake Forest, Elizabeth teaches undergraduate courses in world music, popular music, and ethnomusicological methods, and she directs the Wake Forest University gamelan.